apace100/origins-docs/docs/power_types/item_on_item.md

 [Power Type](../power_types.md)

-Executes an entity action or item actions on the item used for right-clicking an item, or the item that's been right-clicked when the player uses an item on an item (e.g: right-clicking an item on top of an item, like how you would put items in a bundle).
+Executes an entity action or item actions when the player uses an item on an item, similar to how you would put items in a bundle.

 Type ID: `origins:item_on_item`